Permanent Exhibits

 DSCN1176

-Early Settlers Corner
+Early Settlers

-In this corner you can learn more about the pioneering members of Maple Ridge.
+In this corner you can learn more about the early settlers of Maple Ridge.
 First, it is important to note that originally there were multiple settlements that were incorporated under the name Maple Ridge in 1874.
 These settlements were; The Ridge, Port Haney, Hammond, Albion, Whonnock, Ruskin, Webster’s Corners and Yennadon.
 The post office wanted all of the areas under one district, so local families were asked to come up with a name that encompassed all the neighbourhoods.
 This meeting took place at the McIver family farm; the property with its ridge of beautiful maple trees stretched for miles along the river was the source for the name Maple Ridge.
 Many of the local streets parks and schools are named after original settlers to the area such; as Webster`s Corner, named after James Webster who settled there in 1882, and Haney is named after Thomas and Ann Haney who settled there in the early 1870s.

 Robertson was the first white settler in Maple Ridge.
 He worked for the Hudson’s Bay Company at Fort Langley as a carpenter and builder.
 When his contract was up he moved across the river to Albion.
 He was known locally as “Johnny Appleseed” as his apple trees were the first in BC to bear domesticated apples.
-The grind stone you see to the left belonged to him.
-He brought it all the way from the Orkney Islands, as he was unsure if he would be able to get one the same quality here.
-It was transported to B.C. by boat, travelling around Cape Horn.

 The Katzie First Nation